NoakLiu/Harvard-sequential-data-analysis-and-natural-language-processing-seminar-presentation/README.md

-This is a project completed in Harvard Research Online Seminar, we implement POS Tagging by PyTorch from bottom to up.
+This is a project completed in Harvard Research Online Seminar, we implement POS Tagging by PyTorch from bottom to up, under the direction of Professor [Pavlos Protopapas](https://iacs.seas.harvard.edu/people/pavlos-protopapas).